devclub-nstru/.github/profile/README.md

 ## ✨ Welcome

-Welcome to the GitHub organization of the Dev-Club (NSTxRU)
+Welcome to the GitHub organization of the DevClub (NSTxRU)

 We as a community aim to provide a healthy and competitive environment for learning and development of both technical and non-technical skills of any individual who is a part of us.